systemd/mkosi/mkosi.md

   shall be built from the same working directory, as otherwise the build result of a preceding run might be copied into a build image as part of the source tree (see above).

+* The **`mkosi.reposdir/`** directory, if it exists, is automatically used as the repository directory for extra repository files.
+See the `RepositoryDirectory` option for more information.

 All these files are optional.